|

 Humidifiers can ease problems caused by dry air.

 Humidifiers can help soothe these familiar problems caused by dry indoor air.
 Humidifiers can also help ease symptoms of a cold or another respiratory condition.
 But be cautious, humidifiers can be useful, but they can actually make you sick if they aren't maintained properly or if humidity levels stay too high.
+If you do use humidifiers, play it safe: Monitor humidity levels and keep your humidifier clean, dirty humidifiers can breed mold or bacteria that can make you sick.
+If you have allergies or asthma, talk to your doctor before using a humidifier.

 Wet House: